-The Intercity train network runs the length of the country on the western side of the peninsular between Padang Besar in the North (where they connect with the Thai network) and Johor Bahru in the South.
-Trains to the East coast branch off the southern line at Gemas before they head north-east to Kota Bahru at the top of the eastern side of the peninsular.
+The Intercity train network runs the length of the country on the western side of the peninsular between Padang Besar in the North and Johor Bahru in the South.
+Padang Besar is the connection point for trains within the Thai network.
+Trains to the East coast branch off the southern line at Gemas to connect north-east to Kota Bahru.
 This service was badly impacted by severe floods at the end of 2014 and is still not fully functional.
 You will need to check with the website or at a station for the current status for your destination.

 For the Electric Train Service ETS , you may purchase tickets either over the counter at any of the larger stations in the network, or Online.
 You may purchase tickets up to 30 days ahead of your journey.
-The trains currently in use are expected to be replaced by new train sets with updated facilities when these complete testing, expected to be in September / October 2015.
-The current service of one daily trip up and one down between Kuala Lumpur and Padang Besar is expected to be expanded when these new trains come on line.
+These trains have been mostly replaced by new train sets with updated facilities since September / October 2015.
+The service schedle has also been updated and more services added.

 Schedule & Fares

 These are the currently available fare and timetable information available.
 They are updated quite quickly when these change.
 You may download from these links.

 Concession fares must be booked at a ticket counter as you need to provide the proof of eligibility.